kiwi-23/taegi-fic-bot/README.md

 # taegi fic bot

-a twitter bot for recommending fanfiction
+a twitter bot for recommending fanfiction / <a href="https://twitter.com/taegificbot">@taegificbot</a>